-It give a wide image of who you are.
+It gives a wide image of who you are.
 And people assume that there is so much they can talk about with you.

 For example, you can show some culture, intelligence, professionalism, physical activity or sports, any intellectual interests you have on the side, and mention some of your travels.

 If you go over topics like that, when meeting someone new, they quickly realize all the things they can discuss with you.
 This makes them more likely to want to have many more conversations with you.

 Part of the art of conversation is to be able to diffuse the tension, make things less serious, and connect with other people.
 Great conversationalists know how to do that.

 They’re not necessarily laugh-out-loud funny, but they have a basic level of skill and can make you laugh a little.

 This is more important than people assume.
 A good sense of humor that you can use when you need it shows that you’ve been around.
 It shows that you’ve had many interesting and fun conversations and have good social skills.

 It quickly puts you in a category of people who can have a great time with others.

 You don’t need to be supremely funny, you just need the basics.